Giant garbage patches of the sea become "national" art in Venice

 Finucci hopes that her illustration of pollution hidden from view below the surface of the ocean will prompt people to take more care when disposing of plastic rubbish.

 "I don't want to give an apocalyptic message.
-I want to give direction for good behavior."
+I want to give direction for good behaviour."

 (Reporting By Isla Binnie, editing by Paul Casciato)